Grond development environment and contribution guide

 If we have already commited and merged changes to local master:

 git checkout master git fetch origin # important, otherwise we rebase to outdated git rebase origin/master git push origin master

 git config --global pull.rebase true this can be shortcutted to

 Or after we have commited to a feature branch:

-git checkout feature git fetch origin git rebase origin/master git checkout master git merge origin/master --ff-only git merge feature --ff-only git push origin master
+git checkout feature git fetch origin git rebase origin/master git checkout master git merge origin/master git merge feature # should now be fast forward... git push origin master

 If during push it refuses to upload ('not fast forward...') then repeat the procedure, because someone else has pushed between your fetch and push.